alexlines/livepeer-transcoder-ops/README.md

 ```
 to confirm the limit has been raised.

 **Install geth and run in light mode**
-geth systemd stuff
-Is a geth config file possible?
-???
-Still need to periodically kill it ...
 ```
 sudo apt-get install -y software-properties-common sudo add-apt-repository -y ppa:ethereum/ethereum sudo apt-get update sudo apt-get install -y ethereum
 ```
-geth data, logs, and any keys (but not binaries, those get installed in default locations via apt-get install) will all live on a dedicated EBS volume under /d2/ for easy backups via snapshots and to easily attach to a new instance.
+In this configuration, geth's data, logs, and any keys (but not binaries, which get installed in default locations via apt-get install) all live on a dedicated EBS volume under /d2/ for easy backups via snapshots and to easily attach to a new instance.
-Setup geth data directories on the attached EBS volume and copy systemd unit file into place:
+Setup geth data directories on the attached EBS volume.
+We're running geth under systemd and passing geth's options via a [toml config file](https://github.com/alexlines/livepeer-transcoder-ops/blob/master/private/config/geth/geth-config.toml).
+Copy the config file and systemd unit file into place:
 ```
 sudo mkdir /d2/geth-data
 sudo chown -R ubuntu:ubuntu /d2/geth-data